 Corinna Laurie, specialist occupational therapist, explains what occupation therapy is and how it can help autistic children.

-Lucy Sanctuary, a paediatric speech and language therapist, discusses the reasons why autistic young people may self-harm and how professionals can help and support them.
+Lucy Sanctuary, a paediatric speech and language therapist, discusses the reasons why autistic young people may self-harm and how speech and language approaches can help and support them.

-An archive of Network Autism interviews with professionals including Dr Judith Gould, Tony Attwood and Sarah Hendrickx
+An archive of Network Autism interviews with professionals including Dr Judith Gould and Sarah Hendrickx.